millo-L/Typescript-ReactJS-WebRTC-1-N-SFU/README.md

 ## Features
 - 1:N communication (SFU server)
 - React with Typescript
-- Node.js as a SFU server
+- Node.js as a MediaServer(SFU server)
 - Docker

 ## How to start